 Saying that, I have had extroverts try to be friends with me but sometimes the connection just isn’t there.
 Introverts I think, more so that extroverts, want real bonds with those who understand who they are.

-Clingy and intense friends are not usually our jam… and I’m not trying to sound like a wounded animal here, but I get freaked when an enthusiastically social and outdoorsy extrovert tries to befriend me!
+Clingy and intense friends are not usually introverts’ jam.
+And – forgive me for sounding a little like a wounded animal here – but I get freaked out when an enthusiastically social and outdoorsy extrovert tries to befriend me!

 Nonetheless, we greatly appreciate people’s kindness, and offers of friendships when it naturally develops.